rdamico/rev/README.md

 # Wildgoose Technical Interview Exercise

+## Tech
+- Ruby 3.1.4
+- Rails 6.1.0
+- RSpec
+- Rubocop
+- Bootstrap

+## Setup
+First clone the repository.
+Once cloned, run `bundle` to install the Gems.
+Next set up the database:

+`rails db:setup`

+This will set up the development and test databases and set up ten events with allocated customers and event types.

+## Usage
+In the console run `rails s` to boot your local server.
+You can then visit `localhost:3000` to use the system.
+From here you may view and filter Events.

+## Testing
+The application was developed with TDD.
+To run the test suite (unit tests), use `rspec` in the console.
+The test files are located in the `spec` directory.

+## Coding Techniques
+The following coding techniques/patterns have been used in the development of this challenge:
+- Scalable filtering concerns on both model and controller level
+- Query object pattern
+- Test Driven Development
+- Modular, reusable code
+- SOLID design principles

+## Assumtions
+I made several assumtions during the development process, including:
+- Is this an administrative system?
+  - Yes, being able to see all events suggests this.
+- Should both start and finish dates be filterable by range?
+  - Yes, this will give more flexibility during filtering.
+- Will more models need filtering in future?
+  - Yes, if customer and event type views are created, they will likely need filtering.

+## Future Improvements
+1. More testing (Controller tests and Feature tests)
+2. Add secong scenario - Adding a freelancer to an event
+3. Live filtering without the need of a search button
+4. Error handling for partial date/time input - Fuzzy search
+5. Update to a more sophisticated UI/Design

+## Task

 We'd like you to improve the dashboard for "Ugly Duckling Events" - a small demo app we use as a pretext during interviews.
 It is a dashboard to manage and view a list of events.